 Roaming and attacks

-Dog roaming and attacks cause major problems in the community, including injury to people and other domestic animals, as well as loss of livestock and wildlife.
-Council takes these issues very seriously and encourages all residents to report roaming dogs and cats and/or attacks by contacting the Ranger during business hours through the Customer Service line on 6226 1477 or the On Call Duty Officer after hours on 0408 625 694.
+The Council takes all dog attacks seriously and encourages all residents to report roaming dogs and/or attacks by contacting the Ranger during business hours through the Customer Service line on 6226 1477 or the On Call Duty Officer after hours on 6226 1477 and press 1.

 Your responsibilities as a dog owner

 If your dog leaves your property and injures, kills or damages a person, animal (excluding vermin) or property you, as the owner, are financially liable for all costs.
-If your dog is caught attacking a person or animal it may be declared a Dangerous Dog.
-There are substantial fines for dogs attacking and very heavy costs to owning a declared Dangerous Dog.
+If your dog is caught attacking a person or animal it may be declared a Dangerous or Menacing Dog.
+There are substantial fines for dogs attacking and very heavy costs to owning a declared Dangerous or Menacing Dog.

 If you have any questions or concerns please contact Yass Valley Council on 6226 1477 and ask to speak to the Ranger.
 Please report all incidents even if you can’t identify the responsible dogs as it allows Council to monitor and identify problem areas.